Head Of Department:

 is often highly regarded in University applications as a ‘facilitating

-Mathematics students are often widely acknowledged for analytical,
+Mathematics students are often widely acknowledge for analytical,

 statistical and problem solving skills.